 When it is time to settle the estate, if the crypto has not been liquidated into cash, she will need to value the assets at his date of death, like any other investment and may either sell the currency or distribute it to his beneficiaries.
 If the estate is valued at more than $12.06 million, federal estate taxes will need to be paid on all assets, including the cryptocurrency.
 There may also be state estate taxes due.

 She should also speak with an estate planning attorney about cryptocurrency, and also read his will to learn if the cryptocurrency is included.
 If he does not have a will or an estate plan, now is the time to make an appointment with an estate planning attorney and get that in order.

 Being an executor used to require learning about possessions like art or jewelry collections or fine rugs.
 Today, the executor needs to add a cryptocurrency education to their task list.

 Here at Sabrina Winters Law, we help families add crypto into their estate planning in North Carolina.
-Book a Call with us today to find out how we can help!
+Schedule a Meeting with us today to find out how we can help!